+100 different programs to prepare for successful careers and productive lives.
 As of August 2014, Mott's president is Dr. Beverly Walker-Griffea, the first female and first African American president in Mott Community College's history.
 She is committed to academic excellence, student access and success, dynamic industry partnerships, and significantly impacting local economies.
 The college features its landmark Regional Technology Center (RTC), a \$40 million high-technology educational facility that enabled Mott to create the world's first Manufacturing Simulation Technology curriculum with support from the National Science Foundation, the U.S. Department of Labor and the Mott Foundation.

-Central Michigan University (www.cmich.edu) has a satellite location in Flint (http://bit.ly/OKlbz6).
+Central Michigan University has a satellite location in Flint.
 It offers master's and bachelor's degree completion programs designed for working adults.
 Its current location in Flint opened in 2004.

-Regional Overview: Largest Employers in Flint Area
+Regional Overview: Largest Employers in the Flint Area